Direct answer

 FAQ

-What is the top app to learn Spanish for beginners?
+What are the best apps to learn Spanish for beginners?

 For most beginners, start with a structured lesson app such as Duolingo, Babbel, Busuu, or Lingodeer.
 Choose Duolingo if habit is your biggest problem.
 Choose Babbel or Busuu if you want clearer lesson structure and grammar explanations.